 In July 2010, we entered into a lease agreement with Mission West Properties, Inc., or the lessor, to lease approximately 47,000 square feet for our corporate headquarters in Santa Clara, California.
 The lease term is 120 months.
 We have an option to extend the lease for two additional five-year periods at 95% of the then fair market monthly rent rate.
-The chief executive officer and chairman of the board of the lessor is Mr. Berg, who is a director of MoSys and a member of both our Audit Committee and Compensation Committee.
-For the year ended December 31, 2011, a total of \$716,000 of lease payments was made to the lessor.
-The lease payments represented less than 5% of the lessor's annual consolidated revenues during 2011.
-This transaction was reviewed by the board of directors and approved by the disinterested members of the Audit Committee in accordance with its charter.
+The chief executive officer and chairman of the board of the lessor was Carl Berg, who served as a member of our board of directors, Audit Committee and Compensation Committee until June 2012.
+For the year ended December 31, 2012, lease payments totaling \$728,000 were made to the lessor.
+In December 2012, Mission West sold the property that we lease to an unrelated third-party.
+The lease transaction was reviewed by the board of directors and approved by the disinterested members of the Audit Committee in accordance with its charter.